What Does it Take to Be a Tax Examiner, Collector, or Revenue Agent?

 Tax Examiners, Collectors, and Revenue Agents who work in Alaska, Connecticut, or Kansas, make the highest salaries.

-How much do Tax Examiners, Collectors, and Revenue Agents make in different U.S. states?
+How much do Tax Examiners, Collectors, and Revenue Agents make in each U.S. state?

 |State||Annual Mean Salary|

-What Tools do Tax Examiners, Collectors, and Revenue Agents Use?
+What Tools & Technology do Tax Examiners, Collectors, and Revenue Agents Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Tax Examiners, Collectors, and Revenue Agents: